 Characteristic in the Cyclades, windmills were the main means of producing flour.
-In the Cyclades, almost everywhere they are included in the sights of the islands, and of course they are one of the sights of Santorini.
+In the Cyclades, almost everywhere they are included in the sights of the islands, and of course, they are one of the sights of Santorini.

-In a few windmills, an inscription is preserved with reference to the year of their construction, but family and community traditions are sometimes still alive and fresh memories associated with the construction and history of these particular buildings.
+In a few windmills, an inscription is preserved concerning the year of their construction, but family and community traditions are sometimes still alive and fresh memories are associated with the construction and history of these particular buildings.
 The main sources of data for them are community records and references to them in the flood-control operations that regulate hereditary and topographical issues of windmills, community decisions on the equitable application, as well as decisions of political or ecclesiastical courts related to various frictions and conflicts during their operation.

 According to the architect Stefanos Nomikos for the appearance of the windmills on the island, we can deduce, based on the example of the closest Aegean islands, that they were operating from the 14th century.
-They mainly ground barley and less wheat, at times and beans.
+They mainly ground barley and less wheat, at times, and beans.

 The traces of the maritime history of the island were undertaken in 1951 by Captain Antonis Dakoronias and in 1956 the Maritime Museum was founded in Oia.
 Since 1990 he has been housed in a nice 19th-century captain’s house, donated by Dina Manolessos-Birbilis.
 It includes all kinds of exhibits that relate to the history of shipping on the island, mainly during the 19th century.

-The sailors, the captains and the crews of Santorini, unloaded their cargo and returned bringing all sorts of precious commodities, but most importantly returned bringing experiences and wealth to the island.
+The sailors, the captains, and the crews of Santorini unloaded their cargo and returned bringing all sorts of precious commodities, but most importantly returned bringing experiences and wealth to the island.
 Even sometimes he returned by bringing products such as the anhydrous tomato found in the microclimate of Santorini the ideal conditions to develop and created for many decades a new cycle of commercial development and prosperity with Santorini tomato-type tomatoes for the island and its inhabitants.

 In a cavity on the slope of the Mesa Vouno, some 200 meters from its foothills, is the church of the Panagia Katephiani dating back to 1537 – 1650 AD.
-Its name comes from the word “katefio” which means shelter, because there the inhabitants were going to protect themselves from hostile raids.
+Its name comes from the word “katefio” which means shelter because there the inhabitants were going to protect themselves from hostile raids.
 In Panagia Katephiani, many residents were also tempted by the bad weather, the volcanic eruption of 1650, that is, the Kolumbo submarine volcano.

 Apart from various local feasts in Perissa, a great celebration is also held at Panagia Katefiani (1537-1650).
 Behind the temple is a cool cave, and the view from this place is more than amazing.

-We approach the church, following the path (three) (connecting Perissa with Kamari after passing through Ancient Thira, at the top of the Mesa Vouno).
+We approach the church, following path (three) (connecting Perissa with Kamari after passing through Ancient Thira, at the top of the Mesa Vouno).
 We will turn right where we will see a cross nailed on a rock.
 The vertical rocks of the Mesa Vouno are also used as a climbing field (Perissa climbing field).

 In Perissa, a beautiful temple of the 5th century AD, Agia Irini, also known as Santa Irene of Santorini, is projected through the earth, revealing the history of the island.
 For years, the view prevailed that the reason that the Venetians called the island “Santorini” was the existence of a small church of Agia Irini in Thirasia.
 This would, of course, be odd, as the Venetian seamen could not fail to understand that Thirasia and Santorini are two different islands.